Hysterectomy for Menorrhagia

 Please click here to view the full Hysterectomy for Menorrhagia Commissioning Statement.

-NHS Vale of York CCG ONLY commissions hysterectomy for menorrhagia by prior approval, within criteria.
 ‘Patient choice’ to opt for hysterectomy without any form of prior conservative treatment is not routinely commissioned.

-- Tranexamic acid (2nd line pharmaceutical treatment)
+- Tranexamic acid

-- Combined oral contraceptives (2nd line)
+- Combined hormonal contraceptives

-- Injected progesterone (3rd line)
+- Injected progesterone

 - Endometrial ablation has been tried (unless the patient has fibroids >3cm, an abnormal uterus or other contraindications), or uterine artery embolization or myomectomy (if appropriate), and have failed to relieve symptoms or are contraindicated

-- pelvic inflammatory disease
+- Pelvic inflammatory disease

-- genital malignancy or active trophoblastic disease (rare causes of menorrhagia)
+- Genital malignancy or active trophoblastic disease (rare causes of menorrhagia)

-Note 2.
-Endometrial ablation is suitable for women who do not want to conceive in the future and should only be offered after full discussion of risks and benefits and other treatment options.
+- Endometrial ablation is suitable for women who do not want to conceive in the future and should only be offered after full discussion of risks and benefits and other treatment options.

 Patient information menorrhagia